The Nasty Boys: Career

-American Wrestling Association and Florida Championship Wrestling (1985–1988)
+American Wrestling Association and Florida Championship Wrestling (1986–1990)

 Jerry "Biff" Sags and Brian "Buff" Knobbs were childhood friends growing up in Whitehall Township, Pennsylvania.
 They both attended Whitehall High School in the Lehigh Valley region of eastern Pennsylvania.
 While most professional wrestling tag teams were and still are matched by bookers, Sags and Knobbs friendship led them to form The Nasty Boys without any such professional booking guidance or input.

 The Nasty Boys began their career in the American Wrestling Association in 1985 and began teaming together as The Nasty Boyz in 1986.
-They began moving up the cards while in Memphis, Tennessee as a heel team against The Rockers, a face team.
+They began moving up the cards while in Memphis, Tennessee, as a heel team against The Rockers, a face team.
 In 1988, they moved to Florida Championship Wrestling, where they won five tag team championships between 1989 and 1990.
 While they were in Memphis, Jerry Lawler suggested they change their look to spandex gold tights and long boots.
 Sags and Knobbs also decided to cover their bodies and paint their faces, though they dropped the face paint when wrestling outside of Memphis.

 World Championship Wrestling (1990)

 In 1990, the Nasty Boys joined World Championship Wrestling (WCW).
 They initially feuded with the Steiner Brothers but were unable to defeat them for the United States Tag Team Championship.
-In December 1990, they left WCW and joined the WWE (then known as the WWF), debuting on the December 29, 1990 episode of Superstars of Wrestling.
+In December 1990, they left WCW and joined the WWE (then known as the WWF).